 Dudley meets with Bud White and criticizes him for what he deems a lack of enthusiasm concerning his job.
 He also tells White that they'll be going to the Victory Motel to interrogate the man he believes last saw Vincennes alive.
 It turns out to be Sid Hudgens.
 Dudley asks him a few questions which don't provide much information.
 However, during the beating administered by White himself, Hudgens talks about how Pierce Patchett uses his women for blackmail.
-He mentions that he'd photographed a cop having sex with Lynn and White becomes enraged, turning Hudgens chair over and rushing out to the reporter's car.
+He mentions that he's photographed a cop having sex with Lynn.
+White becomes enraged, thinking that Hudgens spied on him.
+He turns Hudgens' chair over and rushes out to the reporter's car.
 In the trunk, he finds pictures, not of himself with Lynn, but of Lynn with Exley.
 White becomes further enraged and drives off.
-Back in the room, Smith and Breuning kill Sid over his protests that he was part of a "team" with them.
+Meanwhile, Smith and Breuning suffocate Hudgens over his protests that he was part of a "team" with them.

 Exley checks with records keeping for arrest warrant books on Buzz Meeks and finds nothing.
 When he checks the daily log books he finds that Smith had signed off on nearly all of Meeks' and Stensland's work for many years and realizes the connection between them is prominent.
 White visits Lynn's house, furiously and jealously demanding to know about her tryst with Exley.
 When she tries to calm him down, he hits her, bruising her face.

 White finds Exley in the records room at the precinct and attacks him after showing him the photo of he and Lynn together.
 Exley manages to fight White off and claims that the photo was planted to make White try to kill Exley.
-The two stop their battle and begin to share details they've uncovered; Meeks, Stens, Vincennes, Reynolds' murder, the missing heroin are all linked.
+The two stop their battle and begin to share details they've uncovered; Meeks, Stensland, Vincennes, Reynolds' murder, the missing heroin are all linked.
+Exley now realizes that the black men that were charged with the Nite Owl attack were set up: when he and Vincennes showed up, Breuning and Carlisle were already there and had planted the shotguns, and were going to kill the three men so that no questions would be asked if they were caught resisting arrest.
 In order to piece it all together, the two agree to work as partners, even at the expense of Exley's reputation for solving the Nite Owl murder case, which built his career.

 They go to Loew's office and demand wiretaps for Smith.
 Loew refuses and further refuses to divulge any information about Reynolds' murder and dismisses them, stepping into his office bathroom.
 White shoves the DA's head into the toilet and dangles him out the window.
 Loew caves and tells him that Reynolds was killed because he was present when he and Smith argued over the assumption of the Cohen drug-dealing rackets.
-Loew was allowed to live because of his influence.
+Loew was allowed to live because of his influence and because he promised not to prosecute them.
 Bud and Ed agree that their next stop is Patchett's house.

-When they arrive there, they find Patchett dead, seemingly a suicide, but not likely one.
+When they arrive there, they find that they're too late, as Dudley or someone working for him has slit Patchett's wrists and made it look like a suicide.
 Believing that Lynn had some knowledge of Patchett's plan, they arrange to have her taken to a nearby police station for safety.
-Ed goes there and talks to her, saying Bud feels great remorse for beating her.
-White goes to Sid Hudgens' office and finds him dead.
+Exley goes there and talks to her, saying Bud feels great remorse for beating her.
+White goes to Sid Hudgens' office and finds that Smith has dumped his body there.
 While there, he receives a call telling him to meet Exley at the Victory Motel.

 Sitting in one of the same interview rooms he used to interrogate the three black men, Exley explains the intricate connections in the case.
-The DA & LAPD Commissioner are incredulous but realize the department's reputation for upholding the law will be threatened.
-They float the idea of getting Exley to "play ball" and spot Exley beaming.
-When they ask him why he's smiling he says they'll need a star witness.
-Exley had likely been using the intercom switches to listen to their conversation.
+The DA and LAPD Chief are incredulous but realize the department's reputation for upholding the law will be threatened.
+While floating the solution of glorifying Smith with Exley's help, they spot Exley beaming.
+When the Chief asks him why, he says they'll need more than one hero.

 In the final scene, Exley is once again presented with the LAPD Medal of Valor.
 He spots Lynn and walks out with her.
 In her car is Bud White, bandaged and recovering from his wounds.
 Lynn says they're going to her hometown of Bisbee, Arizona.
 Ed and Bud shakes hands and Lynn drives off.